dfrtz/proving_grounds/README.md

   - Plotly Dash >= 2.18.2 for best performance.
 - `dash-table.mjs` installed in `assets` application folder
 - [JS Dash Components](js_dash_components) example installed
-- Per table
-  - 1x clientside callback to register the table state
+- JavaScript Module (`.mjs`) support added to `Dash` App
+  - Refer to `app.py` example for details on enabling in renderer
+- `TableStateContainer` from JavaScript or Python wrapping all child components
-  - 1x root component with `{"type": f"{prefix}-root", "index": index}` style ID
+  - `{"type": prefix, "index": index}` style ID
+  - May contain up to 3 keys for the various `data` configs: original, filtered, and virtual
-- Child components within the root for the following (any order, both "id" and "className" required as listed)
+- Child components within the root for the following (any order, both "id" and "className" attributes required as listed)
   <details>
   <summary>Child component details</summary>

-  - `dcc.Store(id={"type": f"{prefix}-config", "index": index}, data=config)`
-    - Stores the full configuration to set up the table, and detect changes
-  - `dcc.Store(id={"type": f"{prefix}-data", "index": index}, data={"original": data})`
-    - Stores the full data to set up the table, and detect changes
-    - Contains 3 keys for the various states: original, filtered, and virtual
+  - Root component, such as a `Div`, with `{"type": f"{prefix}-root", "index": index}` style ID
+    - Contains all child elements to allow querying by `className`
   - `html.Span(className=f"{prefix}-current-count")`
     - Auto-updates the currently visible range of items
   - `html.Span(className=f"{prefix}-total-count")`